yvesdebeer/vuejs-shopping-cart/README.md

 - Now you can also set the URL variables as part of the Build Config in OpenShift:

-	- Goto "Build Configs" and select yours
+	- Goto "Build Configs" and select your build config
 	- Click on the tab "Environment"
 	- Set the 2 variables : "VUE_APP_AUTH_URL" and "VUE_APP_PRODUCTS_URL" to values that reflect your environment.
 	- Run a new build